 22. Use a disposable camera in one day

-This has a similar effect than photographing with an analog camera, except that you cannot do fancy settings or think much about the images.
+This has a similar effect then photographing with an analog camera, except that you cannot do fancy settings or think much about the images.
 Disposable cameras will not give you the best quality in images but it will give its own feel to them.
 Photograph one full roll in your disposable camera and see what comes out.
+To find the best disposable cameras, I’ve made an extensive list for them here.
 For additional challenge; create small photo essays of the images you make.